Clinical Approaches

 Qualifications:

-BSc (Hons) Psych-Bachelor of Science (Hons) Psychology (+ 2 year psychology internship)/ 6 years (UK & AUS)
+• BSc (Hons) Psych-Bachelor of Science (Hons) Psychology (+ 2-year psychology internship)/ 6 years (UK & AUS)

-CCTP-II-Clinical Trauma Practitioner in Sensorimotor Psychotherapy / 2 years (AUS)
+• CCTP-II-Clinical Trauma Practitioner in Sensorimotor Psychotherapy / 2 years (AUS)

-Dip SocSci- Diploma in Social science (counselling major) / 3 years (AUS)
+• Dip SocSci- Diploma in Social science (counselling major) / 3 years (AUS)

-Dip Couns-Diploma in Therapeutic Counselling (+ 1 year placement) / 3 years (UK)
+• Dip Couns-Diploma in Therapeutic Counselling (+ 1 year placement) / 3 years (UK)

 Registrations and Memberships:

-Australian Health Practitioner Regulation Agency (AHPRA): PSY0002301291
+• Registered Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA): PSY0002301291.

-Member of The Australian Association of Psychologists Inc (AAPi)
+• Member of The Australian Association of Psychologists Inc (AAPi).

-This process inspires self-awareness, develops self-acceptance, and inevitably encourages and sustains deep internal healing.
-The client can then live a life that is aligned to their needs and values, and is able to channel their energy to get those needs met, and live a life of value and purpose.
+Trained to see the function underneath what might appear as ‘dysfunction,’ Mel works with clients to reduce their suffering by being present with their pain.
+This process inspires self-awareness, develops self-acceptance, and encourages and sustains deep internal healing.
+Clients can then live a life aligned with their needs and values, channeling their energy to fulfill those needs and lead a life of value and purpose.